TeliaSoneraNorge/divx-terraform-modules/rds/instance/README.md

 ## rds

-Module for creating an RDS instance in a VPC, with a subnet group and security group with public egress.
+Module for creating an RDS database instance in a VPC, with a subnet group and security group with public egress.

 ```hcl